kmfoley/CMAQ/DOCS/Developers_Guide/CMAQ_Dev_Guide.md

 # Motivation
 The evolution and robustness of CMAQ depends on contributions from the vibrant CMAS community.
 The development team at EPA is excited to work with potential contributors and integrate community submissions into the CMAQ code base.
 In order to facilitate this process, we describe in this document our development process and how external developers may submit new code features.
-The information contained here should be read prior to starting a project within the CMAQ framework.
-Instructions are tailored for external developers but can also be used by developers in the CMAS-Center or within EPA.
+The information contained here should be read prior to starting a project with the CMAQ framework.
+Instructions are tailored for external developers but can also be used by developers in the CMAS-Center or within the EPA.

 # Summary of Developer Workflow
 The public CMAQ release repository is located on GitHub (<https://github.com/USEPA/CMAQ>).
 Users should refer to this repository for bug fixes, issues, documentation and major releases for CMAQ.
 Users can use the watch and star buttons on the public CMAQ release repository page to be notified of updates and changes.
 Developers interested in submitting code changes should read this Developer Guide and then contact the EPA CMAQ development team as soon as possible to discuss their motivation and plans for submitting a code change (CMAQ_Team@epa.gov).